Top Ethical Issues in Digital Marketing To Solve in 2025

 What are ethical issues in digital marketing?

-As tech tools get more powerful and intelligent, their capacity to target individuals in an intrusive manner begs the question: where does digital marketing draw the ethical line?
+As tech tools become more powerful and precise, their ability to target individuals raises an important question: Where should digital marketing draw the ethical line?

 Big data has two sides - on the one hand, you have this excellent opportunity to develop valuable audience insights.
 On the other hand, you risk being viewed as someone with unethical practices.